First win, then fight.

 Advanced intuition as a powerful tool in Martial Arts.

 Intuition is an advanced ability which can come from dedicated meditation practice.
 We all have intuition to some degree and it is simply a part of our brain.
-So why not utilise this amazing gift!
+So why not utilize this amazing gift!
 Intuition gives you an added level of extra-sensory perception which can be useful in an attack or dangerous situation.

 Combined with your physical Martial Arts skills, intuition can contribute to a more balanced and centered internal state.
 By letting go of the ‘mind’ and it’s tendency to ‘predict’ the next move from the opponent you are not attached to any particular pattern or attack from the other person, but rather can use your intuition to be aware and respond.